Fields2Cover/fields2cover_ros/README.md

 ## Installation

-This code has been tested with ROS1 noetic and melodic, and ROS2 galatic, humble and rolling.
+This code has been tested with ROS 1 noetic and melodic, and ROS 2 galatic, humble and rolling.

 ### ROS 1
 First, install [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and create a [workspace (from now: catkin_ws/ )](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).